 FUSION has developed a curriculum that consists of a 10-hour online integrated learning experience designed to enhance student skills in three areas critical to 21st-century success and leadership: meta-cognition, communication and problem-solving.

 As one of the six member institutions in FUSION, Carleton will be launching this project in the fall term.
 If accepted into the I-CUREUS program for the fall 2020/winter 2021 academic year, it is mandatory to complete the FUSION skill-development curriculum.
-Students will receive 10 hours of paid experience ($15/h) on top of the I-CUREUS hours.
-The 10 hours will be paid by Teaching and Learning Services.
+Students will receive $100 honorarium for their participation.

 Carleton University is continuing to closely follow the advice provided by Ottawa Public Health and other health agencies such as the Public Health Agency of Canada and Ontario Public Health.
 Ottawa Public Health has published new guidelines to maximize social distancing including recommendations to limit non-essential trips out of the home, work from home if possible, and to implement distancing at work.
 In response, Carleton has determined minimum staffing levels and is operating remotely where possible.
 This program is scheduled to run during the Summer Term, but it will run remotely in an effort to limit the number of people on campus as the COVID-19 situation continues to evolve.
 If you are selected for this program, you will (until further notice) complete work from home to fulfill the program requirements.
 For more information, visit Carleton’s COVID-19 website.

 Please ensure you read and understand the information below prior to submitting an application.
 Please don’t hesitate to direct further questions to the Discovery Centre.

 |Purpose and Procedures||Award Payment|